HomeCurated VLOGSteph Curry’s Return to China: Honored Like a Prince, Welcomed Like Family

 🏀 Curry Camp: Sweat, Threes, and a Dunk

-Steph also put on his first Curry Camp outside the U.S. It was blazing hot — like 40°C — but he still ran drills, hit deep threes, and kept pushing until he nailed a dunk.
-The place went nuts.
-Oh, and he handed out 400 signed pairs of his shoes, because why not?
+Curry also hosted his first Curry Camp outside the United States.
+The heat was intense, pushing past 40 degrees Celsius, but he powered through drills, buried deep threes, and kept going until he finally threw down a dunk.
+The crowd erupted.
+He later handed out 400 signed pairs of his shoes, a gesture that sent fans into another frenzy.

 Video By 농구대학.
 Stephen Curry Shooting Drill (No Cuts).
 Watch how almost all those fans in the stadium has their camera phone out and chanting MVP, just insane.